Chuan-Chen/Chuan-Chen/Readme.md

 # About Me
+Hi my name is Chuan or Shawn,
+My goal is to eventually publish my own games on steam, hopefully learning new things along the way.
+If you wish to contact me please email me at [ chuan.chen.info@gmail.com ] I hope you liked my profile.
+I also like to build computers for fun, make video game servers, and do wacky home projects.

-Nothing is ever complete but is always in the process of completion.
+Mantra: Nothing is ever complete but is always in the process of completion.
 The only constant is change, and that is what I am here for to be the constant.
-I like to build computers for fun, make video game servers, and do wacky home projects.

 # Project-Links
 ## Finished